-It’s become commonplace to use autoresponders to send review requests.
+It’s become commonplace to use autoresponders to ask for reviews.
 Just write your email copy, and you’ve got a low-effort way to reach out to every single customer.

 Prices and features can vary greatly.
 However, if you’re a new seller, something basic should suffice.

-Method 3 : Collecting emails for review requests
+Method 3 : Collecting emails to ask for reviews

-Plus, what you can say in these emails is limited since they are sent within Amazon’s system.
+Plus, what you can say in these emails is limited since they are sent within Amazon’s platform.

 Another reason autoresponders are not the